-So... opinions were a bit divided on the show this week.
+So, opinions were a bit divided on the show this week.
 Not surprisingly, it's about food.
-Specifically Burger King's new Lucky Charms milkshake.
+Specifically a fast food chain's new Lucky Charms milkshake.

 Hey!
 Welcome to another What We Learned Friday!
 This week we learned that naming your car is VERY serious business.
 I'm glad I had help or the pressure might have been too much to handle!